-This laboratory houses instrumentation for diverse types of characterization of materials: from cryogenic and room temperature magnetometers to optical microscopes and includes infrared spectrometers and thermal analysis units.
+This laboratory houses instrumentation for diverse types of characterization of materials: from cryogenic and room temperature magnetometers to optical microscopes as well as infrared spectrometers and thermal analysis units.

 Materials Research Laboratory III (S-313A)

 This laboratory is dedicated to thermomechanometric instrumentation, Mösbauer spectroscopy, and low load mechanical testing of materials.